-The PREMIUM Central Management Team also maintains a Tumblr page for you to follow, and regularly posts about topics considered relevant to that particular stage of your project execution, such as project based working, expectation management, teamwork, pitfalls to avoid etc. A link to the page will be sent to all the teams.
+The PREMIUM Central Management Team also maintains an Instagram page for you to follow, and regularly posts about topics considered relevant to that stage of your project execution, such as project-based working, expectation management, teamwork, pitfalls to avoid together with information regarding the programme and its deadlines.
+A link to the profiles will be sent to all the teams.